The-OpenROAD-Project/OpenROAD/src/gpl/README.md

 `-timing_driven_net_weight_max`).
 The multiplier
 is scaled from the full value for the worst slack, to 1.0 at the `timing_driven_nets_percentage` point.
 Use the `set_wire_rc` command to set resistance and capacitance of estimated wires used for timing.

+Timing-driven iterations are triggered based on a list of overflow threshold values.
+Each time the placer execution reaches these overflow values, the resizer is executed.
+This process can be costly in terms of runtime.
+The default overflow values for recalculating weights are [79, 64, 49, 29, 21, 15] and can be modified with `-timing_driven_net_reweight_overflow`, you may use less overflow threhsold values to decrease runtime, for example.

-When the routability-driven option is enabled, each of its iterations will execute FastRoute to provide an estimation of routing congestion, which is typically costly in terms of runtime.
+When the routability-driven option is enabled, each of its iterations will execute RUDY to provide an estimation of routing congestion.
 Congested tiles will have the area of their logic cells inflated to reduce routing congestion.
-The iterations will attempt to achieve the target RC (routing congestion) by comparing it to the final RC.
+The iterations will attempt to achieve the target RC (routing congestion) by comparing it to the final RC at each iteration.
 If the algorithm takes too long during routability-driven execution, consider raising the target RC value to alleviate the constraints.
 The final RC value is calculated based on the weight coefficients.
 The algorithm will stop if the RC is not decreasing for three consecutive iterations.

 Routability-driven arguments
 - They begin with `-routability`.